So, I’m officially jumping on the decorating-with-chalkboards bandwagon.

 Once dry, attach chalkboard panel by using wood glue on top of the attached support pieces.
 Be sure to place some weight on top of the chalkboard panel to ensure a secure and level bond.
 We used a couple books in each corner to prevent bowing.

 Once it’s dry, enjoy your custom framed chalkboard!

 What are some other affordable and minimalist decor pieces that you like to change up around your home to fit the season?
-Be sure to let me know in the comments below!
+Please do share in the comments below.